VrushankPatel/Maxine/README.md

 * **Service Tagging and Filtering**: Services can be tagged via metadata, and discovery can be filtered by tags using the new `/api/maxine/serviceops/discover/filtered` endpoint.
 * **Service Versioning**: Discovery supports version-specific routing via the `version` query parameter, allowing clients to target specific service versions.
 * **Non-Proxy Discovery**: Added `/api/maxine/serviceops/discover/info` endpoint to retrieve service node information without proxying, useful for clients that need the address directly.
      * **Service Changes Watch API**: Added `/api/maxine/serviceops/changes` endpoint to poll for real-time registry changes (register, deregister, health status updates) since a given timestamp.
      * **Least Loaded Load Balancing**: New LL strategy that routes requests to the service node with the least active connections.
      * **Clustering Support**: Enable multi-worker clustering for better CPU utilization by setting `CLUSTERING_ENABLED=true`.
      * **Environment Configuration**: All configuration options can now be set via environment variables for easier deployment and management.
      * **Service Regions and Zones**: Support for multi-datacenter deployments with region and zone parameters in service registration and discovery.
      * **Service Configuration Management**: Added endpoints for setting, getting, and deleting service-specific configurations at `/api/maxine/serviceops/config/*`.
      * **Webhook Notifications**: Added webhook support for real-time notifications on service registry changes.
 Register webhooks via `/api/maxine/serviceops/webhooks/add` and receive POST notifications for register, deregister, and health status changes.
      * **Redis Support**: Added Redis integration for distributed registry storage, enabling multiple Maxine instances to share the same registry data for high availability and scalability.
      * **Service Aliases**: Services can now register with multiple aliases, allowing a single service to be discoverable under different names.
 Use the `/api/maxine/serviceops/aliases/*` endpoints to manage aliases.
      * **Service Maintenance Mode**: Services can be put into maintenance mode to temporarily exclude them from discovery without deregistering.
 Use the `/api/maxine/serviceops/maintenance` endpoint to set maintenance mode.
      * **Key-Value Store**: Added key-value store functionality for storing and retrieving arbitrary data.
 Use the `/api/maxine/serviceops/kv/*` endpoints to set, get, and delete key-value pairs.
+     * **Client-side Proxy Mode**: Discovery endpoint supports `proxy=false` query parameter to return service address instead of proxying, allowing clients to handle proxying for better performance and flexibility.

 ## Setup for development